skip to content

 Step Three

-Consider the future needs of each of the parties
+Consider the current and future needs of each of the parties

 Step Four